Student Life

 Queer and Transgender Resource Center: SMSU North (SUN-3315)

 The Queer and Transgender Resource Center (QTRC) serves the greater campus community through education, advocacy, and social justice.
-It focuses on creating an inclusive and supportive environment for all university members, including lesbian, gay, bisexual, transgender, queer, questioning, intersex students, and their allies.
-Its programs and resources educate and advocate on issues such as homophobia, heterosexism, inclusive language, and other sexual orientation or gender identity issues.
+It focuses on creating an inclusive and supportive environment for all university members, including LGBTQIA+ students and allies.
+QTRC programs and resources educate and advocate on issues such as homophobia, heterosexism, inclusive language, and other sexual orientation or gender identity issues.

 Women’s Resource Center: SMSU North (SUN-3314)

 The Women’s Resource Center (WRC) provides support for students by offering a variety of programming and resources that focuses on the lives of women.
-The WRC is committed to addressing sexism and discrimination in all its forms.
-It is a place for students to gather, to gain support, and to learn tools for social change.
+Committed to addressing sexism and discrimination, the WRC provides a space for students to gather, receive support, and learn tools for social change.

 Financial Literacy Center: SMSU South (SUS-111)

-The Financial Literacy Center (FLC) empowers coyotes to confidently navigate their finances in a way that supports their overall well-being.
-Its workshops, coaching, and collaborative efforts equip students with the knowledge, skills, and motivation to develop healthy financial habits.
+The Financial Literacy Center (FLC) empowers students to confidently navigate their finances in a way that supports their overall well-being.
+Through workshops, coaching, and collaborative efforts, the center equips students with knowledge, skills, and motivation to develop healthy financial habits.

 Graduate Student Success Center: SMSU South (SUS-202)

-The Graduate Student Success Center (GSSC) provides support and community to graduate students on the CSUSB campus.
-The GSSC serves as an information hub for graduates by providing them with resources and support from orientation to graduation and beyond.
-It supports student academic success through workshops, programs, panels, collaborative efforts, and networking opportunities specific to the graduate student community.
+The Graduate Student Success Center (GSSC) provides support and community to graduate students at CSUSB.
+Serving as an information hub from orientation to graduation and beyond, the center supports academic success through tailored workshops, programs, panels, collaborative efforts, and networking opportunities.

 Rancho Mirage Student Center: Palm Desert Campus (RG-111)